Jobless and desperate, Egyptians risk all in perilous Libya

 Tackling unemployment in Egypt - where half of the rapidly growing population is under 25 - is one of the toughest challenges facing President Abdel Fattah al-Sisi.

 He rules a country that has seen two presidents deposed in the past four years.
-The 2011 popular uprising that toppled autocrat Hosni Mubarak was fueled in part by anger over joblessness.
+The 2011 popular uprising that toppled autocrat Hosni Mubarak was fueled by anger over joblessness.

 Affording a home and getting married is still difficult under Sisi for many young men unable to make a living.

-The political and social unrest since Mubarak was ousted has scared foreign investors and tourists away from Egypt, the world’s most populous Arab nation with 90 million people.
-This has exacerbated the job crisis, and the unemployment rate has climbed from 8.9 percent to 13 percent in that time.
+The political and social unrest since Mubarak was ousted has deterred foreign investors and tourists from Egypt, the world’s most populous Arab nation with 90 million people.
+This has exacerbated the jobs crisis, and the unemployment rate has climbed from 8.9 percent to 13 percent in that time.

-Thousands of Egyptians have traveled to neighboring Libya in search of work since 2011, despite their government advising against going to one of the most dangerous countries in the
+Thousands of Egyptians have traveled to neighboring Libya in search of jobs since 2011, despite their government advising against going to one of the most dangerous countries in the region.

 In the Egyptian village of Al-Our, about 200 km (125 miles) south of Cairo, it is easy to see why young men take the risk.